USB notes

 - Test: try plugging the device into the computer itself (or into a powered hub that has no high-powered devices)

-- stupid/missing driver for the particular device
+- bad or missing driver for the particular device

 - some devices don't like sleep/hibernate, regardless of version of anything